whu-totemdb/DITS_code/README.md

 ============
 Dependency
 -----------
-* Please download the 'Quadtree' folder from the above './mvn_denpendency/Quadtree/' directory and put it in your own maven repository
+* Please download the 'Quadtree' folder from the above './mvn_denpendency/Quadtree/' directory and put it in your maven repository
-* this 'Quadtree' dependency provide the implementation of comparison index "quadtree".
+* this 'Quadtree' dependency provides the implementation of the comparison index "quadtree".

 Parameter setting
 -----------